 Buckingham Palace is the residence and administrative office for the queen of the United Kingdom.
 The palace is located at the City of Westminister.
 You can see the beautiful palace from the outside and take a walk in the gardens in front.
 You should definitely swing by this nice place.

-London Bridge is also one of the most famous and iconic structures in London.
+Tower Bridge is also one of the most famous and iconic structures in London.
 The bridge is spanning the river and has two massive columns with a very beautiful architecture.
 If you are lucky you can see the bridge opening up for boat traffic.
 When you are in the area make sure to grab a cup of coffee and take a stroll along the river.

 The city of Musicals